Aibek002/Aibek002/README.md

 - 🤔 I am looking for a job or internship
 - 🌱 I am a student of Suleyman Demirel University
 - 📫 How to reach me: https://t.me/Aibekssss09
-- 🔭 I’m currently working on Junior Front-end Developer
+- 🔭 I’m currently working on Junior Web Developer

 ## Connect with me: